Partner visas in Australia explained

 A partner visa is a permanent or temporary visa that allows a person to live, work and study in Australia based on their relationship with an Australian citizen, permanent resident, or eligible New Zealand citizen.
 This visa category recognises relationships that are genuine and committed, whether married or de facto.

 There are several types of partner visas available in Australia, including the spouse visa for married couples, and the de facto visa for couples in committed relationships who are not married.
-The key difference between these visas relates to the nature of the relationship and the supporting documentation required.
+A difference between these visas relates to the nature of the relationship and the supporting documentation generally required.

-To obtain a partner visa, you generally need to demonstrate that your relationship is genuine and ongoing.
-This means providing evidence that you share a life together, have mutual commitment, and intend to continue the relationship.
+To obtain a partner visa, a person generally needs to demonstrate that the relationship is genuine and ongoing.
+This generally involves evidence that people share a life together, have mutual commitment, and intend to continue the relationship.
 Partner visa requirements vary depending on the visa subclass, but they commonly include proof of identity, health and character assessments, and relationship evidence.

 The process involves meeting strict criteria set by the Australian Department of Home Affairs.
 These requirements exist to ensure the integrity of the migration system and to protect vulnerable people from exploitation.
-Understanding these requirements is essential before you apply.
+People often take time to become familiar with these requirements as part of the application process.

 Key points

-Partner visa Australia pathways include both temporary and permanent options
+Partner visa pathways include both temporary and permanent options

-A spouse visa and de facto visa are the two main categories
+A spouse visa and de facto visa are commonly described as two of the categories.

-Genuine relationship proof is a core requirement across all partner visa types
+Genuine relationship proof is generally relevant across all partner visa types.

-You may need to meet health, character and financial requirements
+People may need to meet health, character and financial requirements.

 Common situations